sophie-thomson/mad-hatters-personality-quiz/README.md

  - A choice of 6 different fun answers for the user to select from.
  - When the user moves their mouse over an answer the colour changes to highlight the option they would select if they clicked on that option.
 This does not happen on mobile devices and tablets unless they use a stylus.
- - When an answer has been chosen (clicked on), the selected answer changes background colour and has a contrasting outline border.
+ - When an answer has been chosen (clicked on), the selected answer changes background colour and has a contrasting outline border and all other answers are disabled.
  - Each answer has been assigned an array of scores relating to each of 6 characters (personalities) from Alice in Wonderland [0, 0, 0, 0, 0, 0].
  - The index of the selected answer score matches index of Alice in Wonderland characters: [Alice, Mad Hatter, White Rabbit, Cheshire Cat, Blue Caterpillar, Queen of Hearts]
- - When an answer is selected, the scores of the chosen answer are added to a character scoreboard which for all characters.
- - The character score board is not visible to the user, but is used in the JavaScript to keep a tally of the scores from one question to the next.
  - A score of 3 points is given to the character with the closest personality alignment to the answer, 2 points are given to the next closest, and 1 point to a character with a small connection.
 The other three characters are given a score of 0 for that answer.

 ***Next Question Button***

+- Located below the answer buttons, this button invites the user to progress to the next question in the quiz.
+- Only visible once the user has selected an enswer to ensure that they answer all 10 questions.
+- When the user clicks the next question button, this triggers the addScore function which adds the scores of the current answer to the character scoreboard for all characters.
+- The character score board is not visible to the user, but is used in the JavaScript to keep a tally of the scores from one question to the next.
+- The addScore function then calls the nextQuestion function to replace the current question and answer data with the next set of data in the sequence.
+-

+***Change Answer Button***

-- A button at the bottom of the page inviting the user to progress to the next question in the quiz.
+- A button at the bottom of the page inviting the user to change their chosen answer before moving on to the next question.
+- This improves user experience so that they don't have to go back to the beginning of the quiz if they change their mind or click the wrong thing by accident.
-- This button will navigate to the next question page in the sequence.
+- This button triggers the changeAnswer function which resets the current question data, effectively allowing the user to choose a different answer.

-***Wireframes***
+***Question Page Wireframes***

 ![Wireframe of question page on mobile](docs/readme-images/welcome-page-wireframe-mobile.png)
 ![Wireframe of question page on tablet and up](docs/readme-images/welcome-page-wireframe-desktop.png)